From 12 Direct Reports to 2 in 10 Weeks: The Leadership Layer That Prevented Coordination Chaos at $88K

 Week 4 Output:

-Sarah and Marcus reviewed.
-Questions answered.
+Sarah and Marcus reviewed, asked their questions, and got clear answers.
 Clarity established.
 Now everyone knows what team leads actually do.

 Week 5-6: Training the New Leads